hacklex/CuteCAS/README.md

 # This F* code is BAD!

 I know.
 It quite probably is.
 I'm currently learning the language and would be glad to improve the code if you tell me what exactly can be improved here, and how.
 So, feel free to drop an issue, or make a pull request, or just fork and then show me something good, if you feel like it.

+In fact, you might even notice how the code gets better as I advance from basic stuff like semigroups to slightly more advanced stuff like proving certain properties of a field of fractions.
+That is because I gain experience in the process of writing this framework, and the further I advance, the better my code becomes.

+I'd love to get the feedback on the code quality.
+Don't hesitate, don't pull the punches.
+I only aim to get better with this language :)